Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 ### Properties:

-- `Name`: Name of the group.
-Acts as an id.
+- `GroupId`: Id of the group.
+Acts as name too.
 - `Alignment`: Left or right to play buttons
 - `Order`: Order in toolbar.
 Left side goes from right to left.
 Right side goes from left to right.
 - `ToolbarElementsIds`: The ids of the visual elements you want to add to this group.
 The order determines the order in which the inner elements will be displayed.